DataWorks87/Yahoo-Finance-Data-Analysis/README.md

-Project Title: Streaming Data with AWS Services
+##  Streaming Data with AWS Services

 Goal : Set a data pipeline to consume real-time data, process, store and query it.